arw12625/Game-to-Code/README.md

 * Firefox (tested as of 25 June 2013)

-*

 **TODO**

 Bugs

-The blockly libraries will not work in Chrome.
+The blockly libraries will not work in Chrome locally.
 The failure of chrome to work is a bug due to the security that chrome has built in that does not allow direct loading of trees.

 The blockly libaries will not work in Internet Explorer 1-9 due to the lack of HTML 5 compliance.(Tested as of 3/14/2013)